Circling the Drain with Happy Customers

-I know that ACSI has made some changes over the years (for example, they now collect data through email), but I don't know if they've evolved the survey questions and scoring to keep up with changes in customer expectations and technology.
+I know that ACSI has made some changes over the years (for example, they now collect data through email, which wasn't practical in the 90's), but I don't know if they've evolved the survey questions and scoring to keep up with changes in customer expectations and technology.
 Back in 1994 when ACSI launched, not only did we not have Facebook and Twitter, but Amazon.com had only just been founded, and most people didn't even have access to the Internet.

 So if the index hasn't kept up enough, it's possible that ACSI is putting too much weight on things that don't matter to a 21st century consumer, and missing new things that are important.

 Interpreting Survey Data Is Hard

 I'm only picking on ACSI because their report is fresh.
 The fact is that interpreting survey data is hard, and it's important to explore alternate explanations for the results.
 Even when the data perfectly fits your prior assumptions you may be missing something important without looking at competing theories.

 It's entirely possible that ACSI did exactly that, tested all three of my alternate theories and others, and they have additional data that supports their explanation that, "Fewer customers can lead to shorter lines, faster checkout, and more attention from the sales staff."
 But if they went through that analysis there's no evidence of it in their published report.

 When the survey results are unexpected, you really need to explore what's going on and not just reach for the first explanation that's remotely plausible.